You’ve bought your child his or her first bike and now you’re after some bike gloves.

 Many kids worry too much about the fun experience they are going to have to the point where they forget about safety.

-As a parent, your responsibility should be guiding your child’s cycling development by providing him/her with the right equipment for cycling.
+As a parent, your responsibility should be to guide your child’s cycling development by providing him/her with the right equipment for cycling.
 Gloves are really important when cycling.

 Below are three reasons why your child should wear cycling gloves.